Hbraganza/Family-Home-Server-and-NAS/Raspberry-Pi-5-8GB-Server-NAS/Setup.md

 ## Raspberry Pi 5 (8GB) — 4TB NAS Setup

 This guide walks through setting up a Raspberry Pi 5 (8GB) as a home NAS using a 4TB HDD and Samba.
 It assumes Windows for flashing and SSH from your PC.
+When completed this will contain the setup method for the automated backup using rsync and the touch screen for dashboard and photo display system.

 - OS: Raspberry Pi OS (64-bit)
 - Boot media: 32GB microSD
 - Storage: 4TB NAS HDD via powered USB-to-SATA adapter

 Before you start, set up SSH keys on Windows.
-See: SSH With Public Key on Windows (OpenSSH) — open in a new tab.
+See: [SSH With Public Key on Windows (OpenSSH)](https://github.com/Hbraganza/Family-Home-Server-and-NAS/blob/The-backup-script/SSH-With-Public-Key-Setup/Setup.md).

 ---